chef/chef-web-docs/content/custom_resources/_index.md

   Chef Infra Client to define the steps required to complete the action

-#### What is needed?
+#### Requirements

 This custom resource requires:

 - Two template files
 - Two properties
-- An action that defines all of the steps necessary to create the website
+- An action that defines all the steps necessary to create the website

 ### Define Properties

 Custom properties are defined in the resource.
 This custom resource needs two:

 - `instance_name`
 - `port`

 These properties are defined as variables in the `httpd.conf.erb` file.
 A **template** block in recipes will tell Chef Infra Client how to apply these variables.

 In the custom resource, add the following custom properties: